puzzle/ansible-training/content/labs/01.0/_index.en.md

 Some good advice:

 - Always read all the tasks first.
 Some tasks might not be clear until you get the whole scope of the lab.
-- Open a terminal that you use only for ansible-doc (see later) and one terminal that you use for ad hoc commands (see later) to check the result of your plays.
+- Open a terminal that you use only for `ansible-doc` (see later) and another terminal that you use for ad hoc commands (see later) to check the result of your plays.
-- Copypaste all the filenames etc. from the labs to your playbooks.
+- When possible use copy & paste for filenames and file content.
 You'll make fewer mistakes.

-## Connect to your control host
+## Connect to your controller host

-### Webbrowser
+### Web Browser

-Connect to your control host by pasting the DNS name into your webbrowser
+Connect to your controller host by pasting the DNS name into your web browser

     https://<dnsname>